ajschumacher/ajschumacher.github.io/2013/11/18/nyc-standardized-test-results-schools-fight-the-law-of-large-numbers/index.md

 It is good news that the school scores do mostly seem to converge toward average when there are more students.
 If there were perfect segregation of better and worse-performing students we could see all these averages avoiding the center red lines entirely.

-If you squint a little, it looks like there somehow aren't any middle schools&#160;with around 200 students in a grade that perform much above average in ELA.
+If you squint a little, it looks like there somehow aren't any middle schools with around 200 students in a grade that perform much above average in ELA.
 You can almost see something like that for math too.
 Weird. (<a href="https://github.com/ajschumacher/NYCtests/blob/master/code/figure10.r">Code</a>.)

 [caption id="attachment_606" align="aligncenter" width="525"]<a href="10b2.png"><img class="size-large wp-image-606" alt="Figure 10b.
 Normalized average ELA scores vs. number of tested students for non-D75 NYC public schools (charter and non-charter) grades 3-8, 2006-2013" src="10b2.png"></a> Figure 10b.
 Normalized average ELA scores vs. number of tested students for non-D75 NYC public schools (charter and non-charter) grades 3-8, 2006-2013[/caption]